svange/svange-tacacsplus/README.md

 ##### `key`

 Default: `tackey`.
-Specifies the symetric key used for communication with clients.
+Specifies the symmetric key used for communication with clients.

 ##### `login_user`